 The first occurred only in the Swan River between Pelican Point and Herne Hill, from February to May 2019 and was caused by Alexandrium minutum.
-As a precautionary measure, over the course of the bloom the Department of Health advised the public not to fish for or consume fish, crabs or shellfish from the affected Swan River areas.
+Over the course of the bloom, the Department of Health advised the public not to fish for or consume fish, crabs or shellfish from the affected Swan River areas.
 Public health warning signs were erected by local government authorities at key Swan and Canning river jetties, boat ramps and popular fishing locations.